 The procedures for the referral of ELL students suspected of having a disability are the same procedures for all Huntington students.
 Students who are referred for a bilingual assessment have usually been in the ELL program for at least two-three years.
-Traditionally, the referral comes from the ELL teachers who discuss their concerns about the student's progress with the building team or guidance counselor and/or the school psychologist with regard to the possibility of a disability interfering with the acquisition of academic and/or language skills.
+Traditionally, the referral comes from the student's team including classroom and ELL teachers who discuss their concerns about the student's progress with the building team or guidance counselor and/or the school psychologist with regard to the possibility of a disability interfering with the acquisition of academic and/or language skills.